 However, there are some sleepers, especially light sleepers, that prefer a softer mattress and feel that it is better for their back.
 Light sleepers typically steer away from the firmer mattresses because they provide too much of the “floating” feeling which exacerbates lower back problems.

 Depending on their sleeping style, softer mattresses can provide more consistent spinal alignment, leading to less pressure and less aches.

 One of the most important things that back pain sufferers should pay attention to is pressure points.
 Typically, pressure points mean that there is more push back on one specific area, causing misalignment along your body and spine.
 When the back /body move out of alignment, more pressure is placed on your spine, leading to unwanted back pain.

-Therefore, it is important to choose a mattress that will allow your body to rest in a relaxed state and the pressure points along the spine and lower back will be reduced drastically.
+Therefore, it is important to choose a mattress that will allow your body to rest in a relaxed state and the pressure points along the spine and lower back will be significantly reduced.

 Nearly 80% of sleepers will encounter some kind of back pain in their lifetime.
-Not everyone is affected the same, however we all need to pay attention to that pain because it can become worse over time if left untreated.
+Not everyone is affected equally but we all need to pay attention to that pain because it can become worse over time if left untreated.